 So even when you’re presenting in front of a “serious” client or investor, remember to use humor in your presentation.
-This doesn’t mean you have to crack jokes the entire time.
+This doesn’t mean you've got to crack jokes the entire time.
 It simply means being cheerful, lighthearted, and personable.

 Humor not your strong point?
 No worries.
 You can find presentations on creating presentations with humor!

 When you read off your PPT presentation, your audience will inevitably read along with you.
-And it has been shown that our minds wander 20-40% of the time while reading.
+And it's been shown that our minds wander 20-40% of the time while reading.

 That means that while you’re reading your slides, your audience is traveling down distraction lane wondering if they’ve left the iron on or what they're having for dinner.
 And that’s not what you want them to be thinking about!

-Keep the text of your slides short and only use it to highlight important points you’re making or to mark the headlines of different sections of your presentation.
+Keep the text of your slides short.
+Only use it to highlight important points you’re making or to mark the headlines of different sections of your presentation.

 Your slides should never be a crutch to your presentation when you can’t remember what to say.
 And they should never contain more than a few lines of text on them.

-Slides are not for reading, but for emphasizing your points quickly.
+Slides aren't for reading, but for emphasizing your points quickly.